MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/sign-in/forgot-sign-in-password.md

 ---
-title: A user or an administrator forgot their password
+title: A user or an admin forgot their password
 description: Describes a scenario in which a user or an administrator forgets his or her password and can't sign in to Office 365, Azure, or Microsoft Intune.
 Provides a resolution.
 author: MaryQiu1987
 manager: dcscontentpm